SchoolListit/SchoolListIt-Platform/README.md

 I approached this problem with only three constraints:
 - **Open Source:** the source code is made available for branching, forking, and modifying.
-- **Accesible:** careful attention to the user experience regardless of the user's physical or other challenges
+- **Accesible:** careful attention to the user experience regardless of the user's physical or situational challenges
 - **Extensible:** easily extended source code with well documented standards for adding features

 Pairing React with WordPress, we've set up a toolchain for integrating existing tools and making room for new solutions.
 During a global pandemic, it is ideal for local developers to build local solutions for local problems.
 WordPress brings with it one of the largest developer communites in the world, and REACT can integrate easily with any REST API.
 These are the tools that can **"bring it all together"** and provide a platform for rapid response to disruption in the education space.